wddm-f19/new-apple/README.md

 Recreate the layout below using HTML and CSS. **NOTE**: A few of the Apple source images in the folder are slightly different than what's shown below, this is for an upcoming example.
 Simply create the closest approximation.

+For the font, attach and apply `Roboto` ([Google Font can be found here](https://fonts.google.com/specimen/Roboto)) in place of Apple's proprietary `SF Pro Display` shown in the screenshots.

 # Layout Screenshots

 There are _three_ screenshots below, **please review all three before starting.**